Property Settlement Lawyers After Divorce Or Separation

 What is Property Settlement

 Property settlement is the process of dividing financial interests after a divorce or separation.
-It involves listing, valuing, and distributing all shared assets, liabilities, and superannuation in a way that is just and equitable.
+It involves listing, valuing and distributing all shared assets, liabilities and superannuation fairly between the parties.

 How Long After Separation Can You Claim Property Australia